ang-des/portfolioAD/_portfolio/SQL Product Purchases.md

 ORDER BY name;
 `````

-16. Write a query that returns the count of records where the size of the name field is greater than or equal to 15 characters.
+16. Write a query that returns the count of records where the size of the name field is greater than or equal to 15 characters.  <br><br>
 ```
 SELECT COUNT(*)
 FROM purchases
 WHERE LENGTH(name) >= 15;
 ```

-17. Write a query that returns the count of all records where state starts with a letter greater than "M", zipcode is greater than 50000, and user_id is greater than 10 (all non-inclusive).
+17. Write a query that returns the count of all records where state starts with a letter greater than "M", zipcode is greater than 50000, and user_id is greater than 10 (all non-inclusive).  <br><br>
 `````
 SELECT COUNT(*)
 FROM purchases